The Best Thru-Hiking Tents of 2023

 Why We Love This Tent

-The traditional and ever-popular silnylon Protrail got a DCF update in 2020, shaving nine ounces.
+The traditional and ever-popular silpoly Protrail got a DCF update in 2020, shaving nine ounces.
 This A-frame shelter has a front entrance and a generous overhang to prevent items in the gargantuan vestibule from getting wet.
 This is a single-piece shelter with an integrated fly and tent body, making a fast pitch once you get the hang of it.
 It has a 45-inch peak height at the front of the tent, with a steep pitch on the sides and down toward the back.

 You will need two trekking poles for this setup, with the tallest one at the front entry, and just four stakes.
 We recommend pitching the front pole at an angle to make entry/exit easier.
 It has a ring of 360-degree mesh and a rear mesh window for increased airflow and views.
 The rugged floating bathtub means you theoretically don’t need a groundcloth with the Protrail Li, sparing you from further weight and setup difficulty.

-Check out the heavier-but-50-percent-cheaper silnylon Protrail here and the two-person Motrail here.
+Check out the heavier-but-50-percent-cheaper silpoly Protrail here.

 Features